blockchain-elite/ULCDocumentsCore/docs/index.rst

 .. image:: img/ULCD_banner.png

 .. important::
   **The documentation is not complete yet.
-It can contain (many) spelling mistakes and may change in near future.**
+It may change in near future.**

-The first goal of this documentation is to explain main mechanism of ULCDocuments in Ethereum blockchain.
-Then, everybody will be able to develop WebApp or software that is able to interact with ULCDocuments.
+The main goal of this documentation is to explain the mechanism behind ULCDocuments, on the Ethereum blockchain.
+This will allow anyone to develop their own WebApp or software to interact with ULCDocuments.

-The source code of the project is available `here <https://github.com/blockchain-elite/ULCDocumentsCore>`_
+This documentation's source code is available `here <https://github.com/blockchain-elite/ULCDocumentsCore>`_

 .. note::
     For the beta version, full source code of *smart contracts* are not avaiable.